mourassss/ClimberContainer/README.md

 **Tab alignment**

 The tabs can be aligned to the right, middle and to the left.
-This is not applicable for the Top Dropdown option.
-That list is always left aligned.

 **Color options**